ddegrauwe/ectrans/README_lumi_lam.md

 Completely symmetric actions could be taken for the input data of the inverse transforms in `eltinv`.

+### Merging small kernels

+The most costly kernel `EASRE1B` is way too small: it has an arithmetic intensity if 0.05, the GPU is starving and waiting all the time.
+We should try to merge the kernel with a larger routine, like what is done in the Nvidia optimized version.
+The same holds for all the other small kernels (`fourier_in`, `fourier_out`, ...)

 ## History

 ### Different existing repositories contain elements for this: